raye22/ainotator/system_prompt_final.md

 | **\[reported\]** | In the case of reported perspective, the reported act (embedded utterance) itself will often be most important in the utterance.
 In that case, the act code is assigned to the reported act, rather than to the main (embedding) clause, and the reported meta-act is also assigned to the utterance. | "She said “I want to go”." → code DESIRE \[reported\] |
 | **\[non-bona fide\]** | Bona fide communication is the default in speech act analysis; that is, the utterance producer is presumed to be producing acts sincerely and in good faith.
 In non-bona fide communication, the surface form of the utterance does not match the utterance producer's actual intended meaning; in that sense, it is insincere.
 Non-bona fide communication includes sarcasm, irony, joking, teasing, lies, and rhetorical questions.
 Code non-bona fide utterances as if they were sincere, and add a meta-code to indicate that the utterance is non-bona fide. | "The human failed the Turing test, haha." → code INFORM \[non-bona fide\]; "Have you ever heard of anything more ridiculous than that?" → code INQUIRE \[non-bona fide\] |

+When coding reported meta-acts, it is important to distinguish whether the reported act itself or the speaker’s main proposition is the central information.

-In addition to direct quotations enclosed in quotation marks, reported acts may also be expressed indirectly or through paraphrase.
+1. In addition to direct quotations enclosed in quotation marks, reported acts may also be expressed indirectly or through paraphrase.
 In these cases, if the reported act is the most important information in the utterance, code it the same as a direct quotation.

 - Example: "She said she would help tomorrow." → code DESIRE \[reported\]
 - Example: “I heard teenagers group up on the new guys and beat them.” → code INFORM \[reported\]
 - Example: “(I used to make jokes or references to very popular memes or videos from youtube, etc) and OP would never understand what I was talking about.” → code CLAIM \[reported\]

-If the reported act is NOT the most important information in the utterance, assign the act code to the main proposition of the utterance, e.g., “She said …” and “I heard …” in the examples above, both of which would be coded INFORM.
-In that case, do not assign the reported act meta-act.
+2. If the reported act is NOT the most important information in the utterance, but rather the main proposition of the utterance is, e.g., “She said …” and “I heard …” in the examples above, assign the act code to the main proposition.
+Both of those examples would be coded INFORM, and the reported act meta-act code would not be assigned.

+3. Sometimes an utterance containing a reported act can legitimately be coded in two different ways, depending on the context.

+- Example: “He loves that Charlie told Mary the truth.” → code CLAIM or INFORM \[reported\]

+  What is important to note is that the \[reported\] code accompanies the reported act (e.g., INFORM), not the main proposition (CLAIM).
+Assigning the example utterance the codes CLAIM and \[reported\] would violate this principle of the coding scheme.

 ## Politeness & Impoliteness Annotation